googleapis/google-cloud-ruby/OVERVIEW.md

 [Google Cloud DNS](https://cloud.google.com/dns/) ([docs](https://cloud.google.com/dns/docs)) is a high-performance, resilient, global DNS service that provides a cost-effective way to make your applications and services available to your users.
 This programmable, authoritative DNS service can be used to easily publish and manage DNS records using the same infrastructure relied upon by Google.
 To learn more, read [What is Google Cloud DNS?](https://cloud.google.com/dns/what-is-cloud-dns).

-See the [gcloud-ruby DNS API documentation](rdoc-ref:Gcloud::Dns) to learn how to connect to Cloud DNS using this library.
+See the {Gcloud::Dns gcloud-ruby DNS API documentation} to learn how to connect to Cloud DNS using this library.

 ```ruby
 require "gcloud"